Last updated on October 26th, 2023 at 15:49

-Finding the perfect steamed milk temp for making a top quality coffee is easy.
-Too hot and you will end up with a burnt milk taste that will negatively affect your coffee – too low a temperature is just as bad – which I will discuss why in a moment.
+Finding the perfect steamed milk temp for making top quality coffee is easy.
+Too hot, and you will end up with a burnt milk taste that will negatively affect your coffee – too low a temperature is just as bad – which I will discuss why in a moment.

 Steamed Milked Temp – What Temperature Should Your Milk Be?